Updated August 26, 2023

 Personal finance isn't one size fits all.
 Stay to the end to learn how to choose the best money management tool for you.

-Tiller Money is the ultimate budgeting service if you love seeing your numbers all neatly organized into spreadsheets.
-This web-based program is completely customizable and automatically updates your spending into Google Sheets.
+Tiller is the ultimate budgeting service if you love seeing your numbers all neatly organized into spreadsheets.
+This web-based program is completely customizable and automatically updates your spending in Google Sheets.
 Create multiple budgets and track what's most important to you.

-Tiller's interface is easier to use than Quicken's multiple drop-down menus.
+Tiller's user interface is easier than Quicken's multiple drop-down menus.
 It concentrates on straightforward budgeting without the bells and whistles, so you'll need another tool if you're looking for investment tracking.

 Key Features